 For Seniors: Rename a Windows File or Folder

-Right-click Start, choose Open Windows Explorer, and then browse to find the file or folder you want to rename.
+On the Desktop, click the File Explorer icon on the taskbar, and then browse to find the file you want to rename.

 Right-click the file and choose Rename.

 You can’t rename a file to have the same name as another file located in the same folder.
-To give a file the same name as another, cut it from its current location, paste it into another folder, and then follow the steps here.
+To give a file the same name as another, cut it from its current location, paste it into another folder, and then follow the procedure in this task.
 Or open the file and save it to a new location with the same name, which creates a copy.

 Be careful, though: Two files with the same name can cause confusion when you search for files.
 If at all possible, use unique filenames.